-Our role as a Parent Council is to:
+The role of our Parent Council is to:

-- Act as a voice for all the families of Fountainhall Primary School - Work in partnership with the school and community to give our children the best possible education. - Organise social and fundraising events.
+- Act as a voice for all the families of St Margaret's RC Primary School. - Work in partnership with the school and community to give our children the best possible education. - Organise social and fundraising events.